mode-network/documentation/security/quick-start.md

 Mode is an OP Stack L2 and a key part of Optimism Superchain.
 Mode runs the OP Stack mainnet configuration in partnership with Optimism.&#x20;

-In return for ongoing technical and product support from Optimism, Mode contributes sequencer fees, and reseach and innovation to the OP Collective.
+In return for ongoing technical and product support from Optimism, Mode contributes sequencer fees, and research and innovation to the OP Collective.

 ### Mainnet Multisig <a href="#op-mainnet-multisig" id="op-mainnet-multisig"></a>